On behalf of The Law Office of Gustavo E. Frances, P.A.

 The proper criminal defense can make all the difference in a sex crimes case.
 Those accused of sex crimes tend to face aggressive prosecution and stigma from the community.
 However, this does not mean that they are guilty of the crimes in which they have been accused.
 In fact, like with any criminal charges, they have the opportunity to tell their side of the story in court and clear their name.

 The man had been facing 27 counts of child sex abuse.
-However, he was found not-guilty on each of the counts.
-His attorney stated that the alleged victims had often changed their stories and used theatrics in the court.
+However, he was found not guilty on each of the counts.
+His attorney stated that the alleged victims had often changed their stories and used theatrics in court.
 Furthermore, there were some reports that the alleged victims were trying to get money out of the pastor by making these accusations.
-Also, according to the attorney there was little physical evidence of abuse in the case.
+Also, according to the attorney, there was little physical evidence of abuse in the case.

 NBC 6, “South Florida Pastor Found Not Guilty in Sex Abuse Case,” April 10, 2014